-The Company has authorized 100,000,000 undesignated preferred shares of \$0.01 par value each as of June 30, 2021.
-The Directors are authorized by the Company's Articles of Association to determine the rights attaching to the undesignated preferred shares including rights of redemption, rights as to dividends, rights on winding up and conversion rights.
-There were no designated preferred shares in issue as of June 30, 2021 or December 31, 2020.
+The Company has authorized 100,000,000 undesignated preferred shares of \$0.01 par value each as of September 30, 2021.
+The Company's Board of Directors is authorized by the Company's Articles of Association to determine the rights attaching to the undesignated preferred shares including rights of redemption, rights as to dividends, rights on winding up and conversion rights.
+There were no designated preferred shares in issue as of September 30, 2021 or December 31, 2020.